MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/prepare-marketing-emails.md

 The following **Advanced Header** settings are available:

-* **Email from name**: This is the name shown to recipients as the person who sent the email.
-By default, this is the name of the **From** contact chosen at the top of the form.
+- **Email from name**: This is the name shown to recipients as the person who sent the email.
+By default, this is the name of the **From** contact chosen at the top of the form (which is initially set to the user who created the message).
 You can edit this to use a static value, or choose the assist-edit button to define an alternative dynamic value.
-* **Email from address**: This is the email address shown to recipients as the address of the person who sent the email.
-By default, this is the address of the **From** contact chosen at the top of the form.
+- **Email from address**: This is the email address shown to recipients as the address of the person who sent the email.
+By default, this is the address of the **From** contact chosen at the top of the form (which is initially set to the user who created the message).
 You can edit this to use a static value, or choose the assist-edit button to define an alternative dynamic value.
-* **To**: This should almost always be set to **{{ contact.emailaddress1 }}**, which sends the message to each contact included in the customer journey that sends the email.
+- **To**: This should almost always be set to **{{ contact.emailaddress1 }}**, which sends the message to each contact included in the customer journey that sends the email.
 You might change this to use a different email address field (such as emailaddress2), or enter a dynamic expression that chooses the best of several available email fields.
-* **Reply-to email**: This should usually be blank, which means that replies to the message will be sent to the address of the **From** contact (or the **Email from address**, if it's different).
+- **Reply-to email**: This should usually be blank, which means that replies to the message will be sent to the address of the **From** contact (or the **Email from address**, if it's different).
 If you set a value here, replies to your message will be sent to this address rather than the displayed from address.
 You can edit this to use a static value, or choose the assist-edit button to define an alternative dynamic value.

 <a name="designation"></a>